 The Missouri Hunger Atlas is an outcome of a cooperative endeavor of faculty and students at the University of Missouri (MU).
 Our efforts would not have been possible, however, without the support of individuals in public agencies who shared data on agency programs with us.
-Specifically, in Missouri, we received wonderful assistance in the retrieval of information from Karen Young and Christine Combs (Missouri Department of Social Services), Karen Wooton and Joanie Romero (Missouri Department of Elementary and Secondary Education), Robert Hargis, Teresa Johnson, Stacey Kemper, Lyn C. Konstant, Melanie Madore, Ann McCormack and Takako Tagami (Missouri Department of Health and Senior Services), the directors of the six regional food banks in the state, and John Blodgett (OSEDA).
+Specifically, in Missouri, we received wonderful assistance in the retrieval of information from Karen Young and Gloria Acres (Missouri Department of Social Services), Karen Wooten (Missouri Department of Elementary and Secondary Education), Pat Curry (MU Extension Community Economic and Entrepreneurial Development Program) the directors of the six regional food banks in the state, and John Blodgett (OSEDA).
+Christopher Krause (MU Geography Department) assisted with creating the maps and tables.